-In this context, this deliverable considers a) the use cases and requirements laid out in D2.1 as well as b) the state-of-the-art in integrated NFV architectures, including standardisation trends, in order to derive a set of design principles and propose a high-level overall architecture which encompasses all the component entities of the T-NOVA system.
+In this context, this deliverable considers a) the use cases and requirements laid out in D2.1 as well as b) the state-of-the-art in integrated NFV architectures, including standardisation trends, in order to derive a set of design principles and propose a high-level overall architecture, which encompasses all the component entities of the T-NOVA system.
 Compliance with the current ETSI NFV ISG vision is sought at all stages of system design, especially concerning the terminology and the main architectural blocks, while several extensions are proposed, especially at the Marketplace domain.

-The deliverable proceeds as follows: Section 2 presents an overview of the NFV architectures, including industry initiatives, research projects as well as the current ETSI specifications.
+The deliverable proceeds as follows: Section 2 presents an overview of the NFV architectures, including the current ETSI and TMForum specifications, as well as industry initiatives, and research projects.
 Section 3 presents the overall T-NOVA system architecture, also including the rationale behind main design choices, as well as a high-level description of the main subsystems and interfaces.
-Section 4 describes the service lifecycle and the sequence of interactions which implement the system use cases.
-Section 5 discusses architectural variations and configurations, according to various stakeholder needs, and finally Section 5 concludes the document.
+Section 4 describes the service lifecycle and the sequence of interactions, which implement the system use cases.
+Section 5 discusses the positioning of T-NOVA within the 5G research landscape and investigates the relevance with recently started 5GPPP projects, and finally Section 6 concludes the document.